Gem793/Hospital-nav/README.md

 # Hospital-nav
-Navigation website for Hospitals
-Speech to text feature
+Navigation website for Hospitals wiht Speech to text and
-Closest emergency exit feature
+Closest emergency exit routing features